hungdev/react-native-instagram-login/readme.md

 ```

-* How to get Client ID of instagram (DEPRECATED)?
+* How to get `appId`, `appSecret` of instagram?

-~go to https://www.instagram.com/developer/register/ to register instagram app. then get client ID~
+Simple set up

-Go to https://developers.facebook.com/docs/instagram-api/getting-started to register new app, and get app_id and app_secret.
+Go to https://developers.facebook.com/docs/instagram-basic-display-api/getting-started to read guide to register new app, and get app_id and app_secret.

 This is going to give you an access_token, which one can be used on the new Graph Api, go to https://developers.facebook.com/docs/instagram-basic-display-api/guides/getting-profiles-and-media for docs.

 # Usage:

 ```javascript

 import InstagramLogin from 'react-native-instagram-login' import store from 'react-native-simple-store'